University of Wisconsin–Madison

 When you are concerned about a student’s well-being or know a student who may need additional support.

-Including slurs, degrading language, epithets, graffiti, symbols, assault, microagressions, and harassment.
+Including slurs, degrading language, epithets, graffiti, symbols, assault, microaggressions, and harassment.

 This could include a student that you are concerned about, hazing, stalking, or a missing student.